avr2002/Medical-Embeddings-and-Clinical-Trial-Search-Engine/README.md

 - `conda install jupyter` (to run the jupyter notebook)

+## 3. Code Execution

+   - Run `python src/engine.py` to train the model
-## 3. Run the engine.py file to execute the code
+   - Run `streamlit run src/app.py` to run the streamlit app

-   `python engine.py` in src folder.

 * **